chrislattman/blogging-project/docs/wireshark/README.md

 This page will go over how to use TShark.
 There are numerous videos available on YouTube on how to use Wireshark.

-- `tcpdump` is a similar command line tool, but TShark is more robust
+- `tcpdump` is a similar command line tool, and is mostly compatible with `tshark` flags

 ## Table of Contents